Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 * runtime consolidation works in concert with the rollup so that [the data is correct in all circumstances](https://blog.raintank.io/25-graphite-grafana-and-statsd-gotchas/#runtime.consolidation)
 * and so that Grafana [can show accurate data in its own statistical summaries](https://blog.raintank.io/25-graphite-grafana-and-statsd-gotchas/#grafana.consolidation)

- We were able to lower our disk usage by about 10x and significantly shrink our cassandra cluster. we've done tests where we kill cassandra instances and everything just seems to work and recover fine.
+ We were able to lower our disk usage by about 10x and significantly shrink our Cassandra cluster. we've done tests where we kill Cassandra instances and everything just seems to work and recover fine.

 # If you want to try it out